charles-001/dolphie/README.md

   -r , --refresh_interval
                         How much time to wait in seconds between each refresh [default: 1] -H , --heartbeat-table
-                        If your hosts use pt-heartbeat, specify table in format db.table to use the timestamp it has for replication lag instead of Seconds_Behind_Master from SHOW REPLICA STATUS
+                        (MySQL only) If your hosts use pt-heartbeat, specify table in format db.table to use the timestamp it has for replication lag instead of Seconds_Behind_Master from SHOW REPLICA STATUS
   --ssl-mode            Desired security state of the connection to the host.
 Supports: REQUIRED/VERIFY_CA/VERIFY_IDENTITY [default: OFF]
   --ssl-ca              Path to the file that contains a CA (certificate authority) --ssl-cert            Path to the file that contains a certificate --ssl-key             Path to the file that contains a private key for the certificate --panels              What panels to display on startup separated by a comma.
-Supports: dashboard,processlist,graphs,replication,metadata_locks,ddl [default: dashboard,processlist]
+Supports:  dashboard,processlist,graphs,replication,metadata_locks,ddl,proxysql_hostgroup_summary,proxysql_mysql_query_rules,proxysql_command_stats [default: dashboard,processlist]
   --graph-marker        What marker to use for graphs (available options: https://tinyurl.com/dolphie-markers) [default: braille]
   --pypi-repository     What PyPi repository to use when checking for a new version.
 If not specified, it will use Dolphie's PyPi repository
   --hostgroup           This is used for creating tabs and connecting to them for hosts you specify in Dolphie's config file under a hostgroup section.
 As an example, you'll have a section called [cluster1] then below it you will list each host on a new line in the format key=host (keys have no meaning).
 Hosts support optional port (default is whatever port parameter is) in the format host:port.
 You can also name the tabs by suffixing ~tab_name to the host (i.e. 1=host~tab_name)
-  --show-trxs-only      Start with only showing threads that have an active transaction --additional-columns  Start with additional columns in Processlist panel --debug-options       Display options that are set and what they're set by (command-line, dolphie config, etc) then exit -V, --version         Display version and exit
+  --show-trxs-only      (MySQL only) Start with only showing threads that have an active transaction --additional-columns  Start with additional columns in Processlist panel --debug-options       Display options that are set and what they're set by (command-line, dolphie config, etc) then exit -V, --version         Display version and exit